Status

 Sandown Road instead.
 All houses facing onto the

-Outer Ring on the city-side as well as Knockcastle
+Outer Ring on the city-side as well as

-parallel to the dual-carriageway joining the Outer
+road running parallel to the dual-carriageway

-direct access to Ascot Park would be closed: two
+south side, the direct access to Ascot Park

-houses on Shandon Park would be demolished to give
+would be demolished to give an alternative

-an alternative access here.
-The Roads Service
+access here.
+The Roads Service apparently

-apparently already owns these houses.
-Option C
+already owns these houses.
+Option C would also

-to Ascot Park is here.
+Ascot Park is here.

 The feeling that I got at the meeting was that